My commitment to you …

-With 20 years of experience as a rabbi, I have had intimate access to people’s lives as they achieved their highest purposes and plummeted to their lowest depths.
-I have a deeply sourced ability to meet and embrace people where they are in life and to accept them in all of their humanness.
+As a rabbi, he has had intimate access to people’s lives as they achieved their highest purposes and plummeted to their lowest depths.
+He has a deeply sourced ability to meet and embrace people where they are in life and to accept them in all of their humanness.
 Because of the challenges and opportunities he faced in his own career in leadership, he is most interested in the health and well-being of today’s leaders.

-I am currently co-writing a book for the corporate world providing a platform for exercising character traits in individuals in order to bring a healthier environment to the workplace.
-Early iterations of this project are currently being tested in tech companies in the San Francisco Bay Area and in his group training programs.
+Ted is currently co-writing a book for the corporate world, providing a platform for exercising character traits in individuals in order to bring a healthier environment to the workplace.
+Early iterations of this project are currently being tested in corporate environments in the San Francisco Bay Area and in his group training programs.